indaco/semver-cli/README.md

 - Pairs with `getVersion()` or env injection in your app
 - Keeps versioning simple, manual, and under your control

-It’s not trying to replace `git tag` or build tools — just making versioning predictable and portable.
+It's not trying to replace `git tag` or build tools - just making versioning predictable and portable.

-## 💻 Installation
+## Installation

 ### Option 1: Install via `go install` (global)